auth0/Lock.swift/README.md

 }
 ```

 In the code above, the *loggerOutput* has been set to use [CleanroomLogger](https://github.com/emaloney/CleanroomLogger).
-This can typically
-be achieved by subclassing *loggerOutput*.
+This can typically be achieved by implementing the *loggerOutput* protocol.
+You can of course use your favorite logger library.

 ```swift
 class CleanroomLockLogger: LoggerOutput {